 Spring is an ideal time for visual inspections with field binoculars.
-Your engineer, exterior contractor or resident manager can spot bulging masonry, larger cracks and open mortar joints, which if repaired, will be far less costly then having conditions worsen over time.
-Checking that window air conditioners are properly installed, unclogging roof and terrace drains of leaves and other debris, and repositioning uplifted flashings are simple yet effective maintenance measures.
+Your engineer, exterior contractor or resident manager can spot bulging masonry, larger cracks and open mortar joints.
+Which if repaired as soon as possible, will be far less costly than having conditions worsen over time.
+Checking that window air conditioners are properly installed (and there is now a new DOB code for this), unclogging roof and terrace drains of leaves and other debris, and repositioning uplifted flashings are simple yet effective maintenance measures.

 Remedial repairs can be made to the roof as well.
-Frank Jurasits, senior project manager of KR&R states, "Patching areas most susceptible to water infiltration with a reputable roofing product or applying liquid flashing cement to areas of culpability, including pitch pockets, drains or skylights will provide a solid repair for a year or more."
+Peter McMahon, executive VP of DPC New York recommends, "Patching areas most susceptible to water infiltration with a reputable roofing product can be done at a reasonable price.
+Applying liquid epoxy resin to areas of culpability, including pitch pockets, drains or skylight curbs will provide a solid temporary repair."

-With more rain throughout spring and having had so much snow accumulation this past winter there's no doubt that there will be leaks occurring.
-Focusing your building on preventive maintenance now will not only save money down the line and into your particular LL Cycle 7, but the chronic headache of recurring complaints.
+With rain throughout spring and after having generous snow accumulation this past winter there's no doubt that there will be leaks occurring.
+Focusing your building on remedial preventive maintenance will not only save money down the line and into your particular LL Cycle 8.
+But, the chronic headache of recurring complaints, "I've got leaks!"

-Lori Simon is owner of L.Simon Restoration and consultant to KR&R, New York, N.Y.
+Lori Simon is the executive director marketing of DPC New York, Inc., New York, N.Y.